 Finally, for some folks, a disadvantage of travelling widely in the retirement years is that it makes it harder to keep a pet like a cat or a dog.
 The reason being that they are not at home enough to take care of it.
 Of course, for some people, this is a trade-off that they are willing to make to be able to fulfil their lifelong dream to see the world.
 Although, there are ways around this issue, such as asking family to pet-sit, or finding a suitable kennel if having a pet is also a priority.

 Another wonderful thing about travelling during your retirement is that you will probably have a much more flexible living situation.
+You could try downsizing before you move to see what belongings you really need, and what is just taking up space.
 In particular, this is good for two key reasons.
 The first is that if you choose to downsize your property, you can free up more money to spend on exploring the world.
-While the second is that by having a less demanding property to look after, you won’t be so tied to it, and can travel freely without worrying about your home while you are away.
+While the second is that by having a less demanding property to look after, you won't be so tied to it, and can travel freely without worrying about your home while you are away.

 You may even want to opt for an apartment like the ones available at this Enterprise Retirement Living Complex.
 The reason being that with plenty of friends, neighbours and staff around you will know that your home will be safe while you are away.
 Not to mention that you can jump straight back into the social side of things as soon as you return because it is all there for you on your doorstep!